-- the LGPS Regulations 2013 (as amended) - the LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014 (as amended). - the LGPS (Management and Investment of Funds) Regulations 2016 b) Pension Committee
+- the LGPS Regulations 2014 (as amended) - the LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014 (as amended). - the LGPS (Management and Investment of Funds) Regulations 2016 - the LGPS (Amendment) Regulations 2018, 2019 and 2020 b) Pension Committee

 The Scheme is a contributory defined benefits scheme established in accordance with statute, which provides for the payment of benefits to employees and former employees of the London Borough of Sutton and the admitted and scheduled bodies in the Pension Fund.